About SF Bike Tours

 Tour Guide, Bike Builder, and Local Historian

-Hi I’m, Nick and I lead all of the bike adventures at Dandyhorse, lovingly custom build all the bikes, and work hard to make the experience special for everyone that comes along.
+Hi I’m, Nick, the owner at Dandyhorse.
+I lead all of the bike adventures, lovingly custom build the bikes, and nerd out on all the details to make the experience special for you.
 I am a lifelong San Francisco enthusiast and longtime resident who loves exploring the city, it’s best food, fascinating history, gorgeous nature, and epic biking.
 I’m excited to share my favorite discoveries with you- by bike!

-I created Dandyhorse to share something that didn’t exist in SF: authentic, expansive adventures that felt like they were led by a good friend–the kind that we all dream of experiencing when we travel.
-In short, my goal was to set the highest bar on what an urban bike tour could be.
-The result, through years of development and a unique passion for my city, is something truly special that I am proud to welcome you a one-of-a-kind San Francisco adventure you won’t soon forget.
+I created Dandyhorse to share something that didn’t exist in SF: authentic, expansive adventures by bike that felt like they were led by a good friend–the kind of cool experience we dream of when traveling.
+Through years of development I am proud to welcome you a one-of-a-kind San Francisco adventure you won’t soon forget.

 from longtime local guides who give an inside perspective on SF’s best history, food, subcultures, natural beauties, must-see landmarks and hidden gems.

 All of our adventures are crafted by locals.
 If you’re a lifetime local, the goal is for you to learn about and experience the City in a fresh, exciting way.
 They’re also ideal for travelers who want an authentic showcase of local culture.
 No touristy BS here.

 Our roots are in the arts and teaching, so we know the value of lifetime learning.
 You’ll hear stories about SF landmarks, Victorian architecture, central heroes and villains, destruction, rebirth, and evolution.
 It all comes to life with our iPad collection of cool historical photos and videos.

 You now have a good friend in SF …